ThePhD/ThePhD.github.io/_portfolio/text.md

 # Current Funding

 The project has the goal of being fully funded by mid 2020 so that all users can have a high quality solution of text that is not kept within one company or ecosystem, but ported to the Standard Library for use by everyone.
-Work hours are laid out [in this proposal here](https://github.com/ThePhD/text/blob/develop/docs/funding/2019.09.21%20-%20Towards%20Text%20in%20the%20Standard%20Library%20-%20ThePhD.pdf).
+If you want the proposal, please e-mail me.

 Funding goes toward: